 Where the Sigma 85mm F1.4 DG HSM Art was made up of 14 elements in 12 groups, this lens features an entirely new optical design encompassing 15 elements in 11 groups.
 Within this construction are five special low-dispersion (SLD) glass elements, one aspherical element at the rear of the lens group and four high refractive index glass elements to minimise chromatic aberration, flare and ghosting.

 By making the most of in-camera aberration correction, Sigma has been able to concentrate on the correction of aberrations that are only eliminated by the lens’ optics, which combined with reducing the size of the focus element, allows it to be made smaller.
 Furthermore, with an emphasis given to the elimination of axial chromatic aberration, Sigma says users can expect sharp images with no colour fringing, even wide-open at f/1.4.

 Complimenting the lens construction is a diaphragm with 11 curved blades to give a circular aperture for attractive bokeh.
-As for autofocus, the stepping motor it uses is intended to keep AF operation fast and silent.
+As for autofocus, the stepping motor it uses is intended to keep AF operation fast and silent, which will be important for those using the lens for video.
 It’s designed to work well with both phase-detection and contrast-detection autofocus, and fully supports different manufacturers face/eye/animal detection modes.

 Elsewhere, the lens features a durable, brass metal mount and is compatible with Sigma’s USB dock UD-11 that’s sold separately for L-mount only.
 It has a minimum focus distance of 85cm and you’re presented with all the accessories you expect in the box, including a bowl-shaped lens hood, a padded case and front and back caps.